nferrara100/python-json/word-statistics/README.md

 3. Search all words by default and rank them by order of frequency.
 The current implementation might have to be rewritten since reads the file again every time it searches for a new word.
+4. Create a package that can be installed by a package manager so that the utility can be used anywhere easily from the command line and updates can be issued.
+5. Run on multiple directories at the same time.
+6. Customise the amount of example sentences shown with a command line argument.
+7. The current implementation is not memory efficient on large files because it reads the entire file into memory before parsing it.
+This could be improved, but would make the solution more complicated.